microsoft/Azure-Social-Media-Analytics-Solution-Accelerator/Deployment/Deployment.md

 ## Step 3: Security Access
 ### Step 3.1: Add Azure Synapse to Azure Key Vault
 1. Go to the Key Vault that was created in the previous step
-2. Click `Access policies`, click `+ Create`, under "Secret permissions" select `Get` and `List` and click `Next`
+2. Click `Access policies`, click `+ Add Access Policy`, on the new window, on the `Secret Permissions` select `Get` and `List`.
-3. Search for your Synapse Workspace name to be added to the Key vault and click `Next`
+3. On the `Select principal` option, add your synapse resource name to be added to the Key vault and click `Save`
 4. Select `Review + create` and `Save` the changes made.

 ![Key Vault](./img/KeyVaultSecrets.png)

 ### Step 3.2: Add your IP address to Synapse firewall
-Before you can upload assests to the Synapse Workspace you will need to add your IP address:
+Before you can upload assets to the Synapse Workspace you will need to add your IP address:
 1. Go to the Synapse resouce you created in the previous step.
 2. Navigate to `Networking` under `Security` on the left hand side of the page.
-3. At the top of the screen click `+ Add client IP`
+3. At the middle of the screen click `+ Add client IP`
     ![Update Firewalls](./img/deploy-firewall.png)
 4. Your IP address should now be visible in the IP list